ARM-software/lavatube/README.md

 and vkWaitForFences for the given number of frames to try to stagger the reuse of content assets.

+LAVATUBE_DEDICATED_BUFFER and LAVATUBE_DEDICATED_IMAGE will request dedicated memory usage when available.

+LAVATUBE_GPU lets you pick which GPU to use, by index.
+See vulkaninfo to see which index value to use.

+LAVATUBE_CHUNK_SIZE lets you choose the compression chunk size, by default it is 64mb.

+LAVATUBE_EXTERNAL_MEMORY set it to 1 to experiment with replacing your GPU host memory allocations with external memory allocations.

 Further reading
 ===============